nickuhlig/nickuhlig.github.io/_posts/2017-01-16-wasm-intro.md

 i32.store 2 0  // 2 = 32-bit/4-byte alignment, 0 = offset
 ```

-The above code stored the i32 "123" at byte range [4..7].
 We can load the value back onto the stack at a later time:

 ```wasm
 i32.const 4